Jailhouse is reopening to the public on 3 July 2020!

 Long thought to be the site where Henry Joy McCracken was held before being hung in Cornmarket, The Jailhouse resides on Joys Entry, one of the narrow 17th century “first” streets of Belfast.

-The Jailhouse offers a fantastic range of traditional food, local drinks and entertainment alongside the rich history of our name sake Henry Joy and the heritage of Joys Entry and the buildings with in it.
+The Jailhouse offers a fantastic range of traditional food, local drinks and entertainment alongside the rich history of their name sake Henry Joy and the heritage of Joys Entry and the buildings with in it.

-Call into this history-soaked building for cocktails, light bites, breakfast and dinner all under the original beams and barred windows
+Call into this history-soaked building for cocktails, light bites, breakfast and dinner all under the original beams and barred windows.

 Please visit our website or check out our social media for information on our full offering, bookings and seasonal events.